 We develop our own Defining Narrative quite unconsciously, fairly early in life, in a kind of interpretive dance with our circumstances and the people in our lives.
 The basic process goes something like this:

 1. Something happens that has an impact on us.
 Maybe we fall on the playground and others belittle us for it, or we are told we are more attractive than other children, or we are abused in some way by an adult.

 2. We interpret the event by creating a defining story about it.
-“Oh I’m the kind of person who is clumsier than everyone else,” or “I am the person that other people love because I am beautiful,” or “I’m the sort of person who is so unlovable that I deserve to be abused.”
-We start creating a character and setting up a struggle (our central conflict), that will define our role in the world.
+"Oh I'm the kind of person who is clumsier than everyone else," or "I am the person that other people love because I am beautiful," or "I'm the sort of person who is so unlovable that I deserve to be abused."
+We start creating a character and setting up a struggle (what we might call our “central conflict”), that will define our role in the world.

 3. Over time, we coalesce these defining moments into a roughly cohesive story, and cast ourselves in the leading role.
 For example, "I am the one who is unworthy of love and my only value to others is how well I can perform for them or seduce them sexually.
 My quest in life is to see if anyone will love me even if I fail to perform well for them or please them sexually.
 I desperately want to prove I'm worthy of love after all, even though I don't really believe it myself."

-You probably know someone with this Defining Narrative.
-And no doubt you’ve seen her recreate this storyline over and over in her life, trying to create the satisfying ending that she desperately wants, but never gets because it isn’t who she believes she is.
+You probably know someone with this defining narrative.
+No doubt you've seen her relive this storyline over and over in her life, trying to create the satisfying ending that she desperately wants, but never gets because it isn't who she believes she is.